dreibh/system-tools/README.md

 ### Fingerprint-SSH-Keys

 Fingerprint-SSH-Keys prints the SSH key fingerprints of the local machine in different formats: SSH hash, DNS SSHFP RR, or Python dictionary.
+Its typical usage is straightforward:

+``Fingerprint-SSH-Keys``

 ### Configure-Grub

 Configure-Grub adjusts a GRUB configuration file by applying a configuration from a template, and merging the existing configurations settings with additional customisations.
 It can for example be used to set a custom screen resolution (GRUB_GFXMODE option) or startup tune (GRUB_INIT_TUNE option).
+The [VM Image Builder Scripts](https://github.com/simula/nornet-vmimage-builder-scripts) use Configure-Grub to configure the screen resolution and a boot splash image.

 ### Try-Hard